-Finally, if you're not sure you're really in love with your partner, then a relationship break can be hugely beneficial.
+If you're not sure you're really in love with your partner, then a relationship break can be hugely beneficial.
 As they say, absence makes the heart grow fonder.
 If your heart does grow fonder, you'll know your feelings are true.
 If not … well, like I said, it's better to know this sooner rather than later.

 As mentioned, just because you take a relationship break doesn't mean your relationship is over.
 You and your partner can become even stronger than before.
 Generally a break isn't about a lack of love – unless, as mentioned, you're having doubts.
 Even still, a break can show you just what you're missing.
 If it does lead to a breakup, however, then it's often better to end things sooner, and more amicably.
 Have you ever had a relationship break?
 Let us know what happened and what you discovered!

 This article was written in collaboration with editor Lydia Sheehan.